 Many elderly people residing in nursing homes do not have the mental capacity to determine whether they are facing financial abuse.
 Management at these nursing homes could easily overcharge them without their notice or get the elderly to sign wills, trusts, and other financial documents without their permission or awareness.

-From time to time, we read in the papers about physical abuse going rampant in nursing homes, and these incidents are only reported by individuals from outside the nursing home.
-Elders are prone to physical abuse and intimidation and therefore may not speak about it to their family members, but upon family visitations, physical bruising and scars often disclose such abuse.
+From time to time, we read in the papers about physical abuse going rampant in nursing homes, and individuals from outside the nursing home only report these incidents.
+Elders are prone to physical abuse and intimidation and therefore may not speak about it to their family members.
+Still, upon family visitations, physical bruising and scars often disclose such abuse.

 Physical abuse could include hitting, shoving, biting, scratching, and more.